Workplace Technology Assessment

-- Evernote: Evernote is one of the simplest collaborative applications, and also one of the most robust.
-It supports just about any type of media you need to document, with cross-collaboration that’s easily controlled by who you share notes with.
+- Evernote: Evernote is one of the simplest collaborative applications and also one of the most robust.
+It supports just about any type of media you need to document, with cross-collaboration that’s easily controlled by whom you share notes with.

 - Dropbox: Dropbox is one of the original business cloud file storage platforms.
-As a result, it has integrations, tie-ins, and support for just about every other piece of software your business might use.
-It’s simple interface and superb security make Dropbox the favorite enterprise application.
+As a result, it has integrations, tie-ins, and support for every other piece of software your business might use.
+It’s simple interface and superb security makes Dropbox the favorite enterprise application.

 - Wrike: If you’ve got tasks to assign across team members, Wrike is one of the better task collaboration tools out there.
-In fact, we use it at SpaceIQ.
 It’s got everything required to create detailed tasks, delegate, track progress, and measure results.
 All that, and a user-friendly navigation system.

 - Asana: Asana helps teams prioritize goals, stay on-task, and collaborate across all parts of a project.
 List, timeline, calendar, and accomplishment views let employees pick their perspective on work, while in-app messaging and integrations bring the project together one step at a time.

 - Calendly: For a calendar that’s not bundled with email or other software, Calendly is a simple, intuitive choice.
-Calendly makes a great collaborative calendar, allowing users to sync their calendars to find common free time for meetings.
-Calendly also has smart scheduling tools to connect users within the same group, as well as outside contacts.
+Calendly makes a great collaborative calendar, allowing users to sync calendars to find common free time for meetings.
+Calendly also has smart scheduling tools to connect users within the same group and outside contacts.